 registration, and the domain.
 The resulting increment value depends on whether you have selected a gridline-registered or pixel-registered grid; see GMT File Formats for details.

 region=grdfileis used then the grid spacing and the registration have already been initialized; use

 registrationto override these values.

-toggle (bool) – Toggle the node registration for the output grid so as to become the opposite of the input grid.
-[Default gives the same registration as the input grid].
+toggle (bool) – Toggle the node registration for the output grid to get the opposite of the input grid [Default gives the same registration as the input grid].

 Select verbosity level [Default is w], which modulates the messages written to stderr.
 Choose among 7 levels of verbosity:

 q - Quiet, not even fatal error messages are produced

 t - Timings (report runtimes for time-intensive algorithms)